KaneCheshire/Communicator/README.md

 }
 ```

-On watchOS, receiving a "guaranteed" `GuaranteedMessage` while in the background can cause the system to generate a `WKWatchConnectivityRefreshBackgroundTask` which you are responsible for handling in your `ExtensionDelegate`.
+On watchOS, receiving a "guaranteed" `GuaranteedMessage` while in the background can cause the system to generate a `WKWatchConnectivityRefreshBackgroundTask`.
+If you assign this to the `Communicator`'s `task` property, `Communicator` will automatically handle ending the task for you at the right time.

 ### `Blob`